department-of-veterans-affairs/vagov-content/pages/records/get-veteran-id-cards.md

 <section>

 ### Veteran Health Identification Card
-If you’re enrolled in VA health care, you should have a Veteran Health Identification Card (VHIC) that you use to check in to your appointments at VA medical centers.
+When you’re enrolled in VA health care, you get a Veteran Health Identification Card (VHIC) that you use to check in to your appointments at VA medical centers.
 You may also use this card to get discounts offered to Veterans at many stores, businesses, and restaurants.
 If you have a VHIC, you don’t need to request another type of photo ID card to prove you’re a Veteran or to get retail or business discounts.

 <ul class="usa-accordion">
 <li>